aljedaxi/zettel/pages/z_the_repressive_politics_of_emotional_intelligence.md

 ##
 > emotional intelligence arose when the global economy was undergoing a sharp structural transformation, with the decline of manufacturing and the expansion of the service sector ... service work is a mode of production organized around communicative interactions ...
 Arlie Russell Hochschild ... coined the term “emotional labor” for this kind of work
 ###
+> The poor salesclerk working in an elite clothing boutique manages envy.
+The Wall Street stock-trader manages panic
+###
 ##
 ##
 ##